Grass

 Strategy

 Here’s an overview of your **Grass deck in the Expanded format** based on the listed cards.
 This is a **Grass toolbox / control–tempo hybrid deck** that mixes modern Grass Pokémon ex with older Expanded power cards for speed and disruption. --- ## 🌿 General Strategy The deck revolves around: - **Teal Mask Ogerpon ex** - **Leafeon VMAX** - **Spidops ex** - **Mega Venusaur ex** (secondary / alternate attacker) It combines: ✅ Fast setup (VIP Pass, Quick Ball, Net Ball, Poffin) ✅ Energy acceleration and manipulation (Leafeon V, Energy Switch) ✅ Item lock / mobility disruption (Spidops ex + Galar Mine) ✅ Hand disruption (Iono, Guzma) ✅ Expanded consistency engines (VS Seeker, Trainers' Mail, Forest Seal Stone) The deck aims to: 1. **Explode early with Battle VIP Pass** 2.
 Establish multiple Grass attackers quickly 3.
 Trap opponents in the Active with high Retreat (Spidops ex + Galar Mine) 4.
 Disrupt their Energy with Crushing Hammer 5.
 Snowball damage with efficient Grass attackers --- # 🌱 Core Pokémon Roles ### 🟢 Teal Mask Ogerpon ex Primary early–mid attacker. - Strong Grass synergy - Efficient damage scaling - Solid HP for trading - Works well with Energy Switch plays This is your most flexible attacker. --- ### 🍃 Leafeon VMAX Your main damage engine. - Leafeon V accelerates Grass Energy from deck - VMAX provides strong sustained damage - Good HP makes it hard to one-shot In Expanded, Energy acceleration from deck is extremely valuable. --- ### 🕷 Spidops ex Control element of the deck. - Increases opponent’s Retreat Cost - Combos perfectly with **Galar Mine** - Creates pseudo-trap situations If opponent lacks switching cards, they can get stuck Active while you build board. --- ### 🌺 Mega Venusaur ex Big tank finisher. - High HP - Can heal or sustain depending on version - Strong into slower decks However, Mega Evolution ends your turn unless Spirit Link is used (you’re not running it), which makes it slower.
 It’s more of a surprise or late-game tank. --- ## 🔧 Trainer Engine (Expanded Power) Expanded gives this deck serious consistency. ### ⭐ Setup Cards - Battle VIP Pass - Quick Ball - Net Ball - Buddy-Buddy Poffin - Trainers' Mail These allow hyper-aggressive turn 1 boards. --- ### 🔁 Recovery & Reuse - VS Seeker (reuse Iono, Guzma, Arven) - Ordinary Rod (recover Pokémon/Energy) VS Seeker is one of the strongest Expanded cards and gives this deck strong late-game flexibility. --- ### 🔨 Disruption Package - Iono – Hand reset - Crushing Hammer – Energy denial - Guzma – Gust + switch - Galar Mine – Retreat tax - Spidops ex – More Retreat tax Together, these create **tempo control** and slow opponents down. --- ### 🧰 Tool/Utility Engine - Forest Seal Stone – VSTAR power search (huge consistency boost) - Float Stone – Free retreat - Guzma & Hala – Searches Stadium + Tool + Special Energy - Weakness Guard Energy – Covers bad matchups - Energy Switch – Enables surprise attacks Forest Seal Stone in Expanded is extremely strong because the format is faster — that one guaranteed search can win games. --- # ✅ Strengths of the Deck ### 1️⃣ Strong Early Game VIP Pass + ball search + Trainers’ Mail = fast setup.
 You can flood the board quickly. --- ### 2️⃣ Energy Acceleration Leafeon V helps power attackers without relying only on manual attachment.
 This keeps pressure constant. --- ### 3️⃣ Control Elements Spidops ex + Galar Mine can steal games against: - Heavy retreat decks - Stage 2 decks - Decks relying on pivot Pokémon --- ### 4️⃣ Strong Type Advantage Grass is strong vs: - Water decks - Some Fighting-based archetypes - Certain meta ex Pokémon weak to Grass --- ### 5️⃣ Flexible Win Conditions You can win through: - Aggressive VMAX damage - Tempo control - Tanking with Venusaur - Disruption + trapping That flexibility is very strong in Expanded. --- # ❌ Weaknesses of the Deck ### 1️⃣ Expanded Is Extremely Fast Decks like: - Mew variants - Turbo Dark - Lost Zone engines - Combo decks Can overwhelm you before control elements matter. --- ### 2️⃣ No Clear Single Broken Combo This deck is “solid everywhere” but not broken anywhere.
 Expanded often rewards extreme power spikes. --- ### 3️⃣ Reliance on Pokémon V / ex You give up 2 Prizes frequently.
-Against: - Single-Prize decks - Prize-trade optimized decks You may fall behind. --- ### 4️⃣ Limited Energy Acceleration Leafeon helps, but you don’t have: - Max Elixir - Gardenia’s Vigor - Strong burst acceleration You might fall behind against faster turbo decks. --- ### 5️⃣ Mega Venusaur Is Slow Without Spirit Link: - You lose a turn to Mega Evolve - That can be devastating in Expanded --- # 🧠 Matchup Overview ✅ Good Into: - Slower evolution decks - Water decks - Decks with high Retreat costs - Midrange strategies ⚖️ Even: - Other V-based decks - Some Lost Zone variants ❌ Difficult: - Turbo combo decks - Heavy OHKO decks - Fast Special Energy spam decks --- # 🎯 Overall Evaluation This is a: 🌿 **Midrange Grass Control deck with tempo elements** It’s: - Consistent - Annoying to play against - Flexible - Strong in casual or local Expanded metas But not fully optimized for top-tier Expanded tournament play without further tuning. --- If you’d like, I can: - Suggest improvements for competitive Expanded - Streamline it into a more aggressive build - Or turn it into a heavier control variant 🌿
+Against: - Single-Prize decks - Prize-trade optimized decks You may fall behind. --- ### 4️⃣ Limited Energy Acceleration Leafeon helps, but you don’t have: - Max Elixir - Gardenia’s Vigor - Strong burst acceleration You might fall behind against faster turbo decks. --- ### 5️⃣ Mega Venusaur Is Slow Without Spirit Link: - You lose a turn to Mega Evolve - That can be devastating in Expanded --- # 🧠 Matchup Overview ✅ Good Into: - Slower evolution decks - Water decks - Decks with high Retreat costs - Midrange strategies ⚖️ Even: - Other V-based decks - Some Lost Zone variants ❌ Difficult: - Turbo combo decks - Heavy OHKO decks - Fast Special Energy spam decks --- # 🎯 Overall Evaluation This is a: 🌿 **Midrange Grass Control deck with tempo elements** It’s: - Consistent - Annoying to play against - Flexible - Strong in casual or local Expanded metas But not fully optimized for top-tier Expanded tournament play without further tuning. --- If you’d like, I can: - Suggest improvements for competitive Expanded - Streamline it into a more aggressive build - Or turn it into a heavier control variant 🌿Example deck with Grass

 Recent decklists